iredmail/docs/upgrade/0-upgrade.iredmail.0.9.2-0.9.3.md

 [How to upgrade iRedAPD-1.4.0 or later versions to the latest stable release](./upgrade.iredapd.html)

 Detailed release notes are available here: [iRedAPD release notes](./iredapd.releases.html).

+### Upgrade Roundcube webmail to the latest stable release

+Please follow Roundcube official tutorial to upgrade Roundcube webmail to the latest stable release immediately: [How to upgrade Roundcube](http://trac.roundcube.net/wiki/Howto_Upgrade)

 ### [OPTIONAL] Fixed: Not preserve the case of `${extension}` while delivering message to mailbox